esulu/esulu.github.io/README.md

 ### Optional
 - [ ] Make it so the link stays static when navigating different sections
-- [ ] Maybe implement the planned fonts
+- [ ] Maybe implement the originally planned fonts
 - [ ] Light/dark theme option
 - [x] Make a button for email
 - [ ] Maybe put the resume on the top bar